 So when you’re over-familiar with a text, it becomes very difficult for your brain to spot errors, which is why the best way to edit texts is to de-familiarise yourself with your words as much as possible.
 Stafford recommends changing the font, switching the background colour or printing the text and correcting it with a pen.
 “Once you’ve learned something in a particular way, it’s hard to see the details without changing the visual form,” he says.

 Alternatively, the best way to produce error-free work is to have someone else proofread it for you, someone who is unfamiliar with the text.
 This is why we at Keytext Translation have all work reviewed independently.

 For a bit of fun, try reading this:

 I cdnuolt blveiee taht I cluod aulacity uesdnatnrd waht I was rdanieg.
 The phaonmneal pweor of the hmaun mnid, aoccdrnig to rscheearch at Cmabrigde Uinervtisy, it deosn’t mttaer in waht oredr the ltteers in a wrod are, the olny iprmoetnt tnhig is taht the frist and lsat ltteer be in the rghit pclae.

 You can read this because the human mind doesn’t read every letter by itself, but the word as a whole.

-Keytext Translation Services provides professional translation, writing and transcription services tailored to the needs of each client.
+Keytext Translation provides professional translation, copywriting and editing services tailored to the needs of each client.
 We seek out the most talented writers and translators and utilise a range of technologies and processes to guarantee high quality copy, timely delivery and flexible rates.
 If you would like any information on our services, please don’t hesitate to contact us.